georgekarathanos/search-engine/README.md

 # Information Retrieval
 Song Search Engine App - Navigate the InformationRetrievalReport.pdf which is a short explanation of the system with pictures (greek language)
+Some screenshots of this web application can be found inside the InformationRetrievalReport.pdf

 #### About this app